-The policies themselves are the key statements that will be used in future to inform proposals for development and make decisions about them.
+The planning policies themselves are the key statements that will be used in future to inform proposals for development and make decisions about them.
 The Neighbourhood Plan will form part of the statutory 'development plan' for the area that it covers, alongside the North Hertfordshire Local Plan.
-The law requires that decisions on applications for development are made in line with the development plan unless any other 'material considerations' indicate otherwise.
+The law requires decisions on planning applications to be made in line with the development plan unless other 'material considerations' indicate otherwise.

-The policies are divided into three groups:
+The planning policies are divided into three groups:

-- some general policies that apply to the whole of the Neighbourhood Plan area or particular parts of it; - policies for the sites proposed for development at the edge of Baldock, and for two redevelopment sites within the town; and - policies for the villages within the Neighbourhood Plan area (Bygrave, Clothall and Luffenhall).
+- some general policies that apply to the whole of the Neighbourhood Plan area or particular parts of it (these general policies are prefixed 'G'); - policies for the sites proposed for development at the edge of Baldock, and for two redevelopment sites within the town (prefixed 'E'); and - policies for the villages within the Neighbourhood Plan area (Bygrave, Clothall and Luffenhall) prefixed 'V'.

 Each policy is supported by some text that explains the reasons for it.
+The policies apply to applications for reserved matters consent as well as planning permission, where relevant.